ayushi2019031/glownet.io/_posts/2025-10-10-agent-evaluation-on-azure.md

 ---
 layout: post
-title: "Evaluating AI Agents on Azure"
+title: "Evaluating AI Agents on Azure with AI Foundry"
 permalink: /ai-agents-azure-evals/
 tags: [Azure AI Foundry, AI Agents, Evaluation, GitHub Actions, OIDC]
 description: "In this blog post we discuss how to build and evaluate agents using Azure AI foundry SDK and Azure ML Studio."